huangli712/ACTest/docs/src/index.md

 # ACTest

-*An automatic spectral function generation tool in Julia.*
+*A spectral function and correlation function generator in Julia.*

 !!! info

     Thank you for using ACTest.
 This documentation will help you to be familiar with and explore the ACTest toolkit.
-It is just compatible with ACTest v0.0.2-devel.240913.
+It is just compatible with ACTest v0.2.0-devel.240915.

 !!! note